pwenzhe/portfolio/README.md

 | National University of Singapore | B.Eng.
 (Hons) Computer Engineering | Aug 2016 &mdash; Jun 2020 |

 ## Projects (General Assembly)
-Four group projects and one individual capstone project was done during the Data Science Immersive course at General Assembly.
+Four group projects and one individual capstone project were completed during the Data Science Immersive course at General Assembly.
 With the exception of Projects 1 and 2, Streamlit was used to demonstrate the final models.

 ### Capstone Project: Donor Leads through Networks
  - Created a proof of concept using a social network recommender system that recommends new donor leads to charities